BrunoRochaDev/Vouch-Reputation-System/README.md

 In particular, VRS is suited for contexts where [complete]

-This repository contains a Python app for simulating a VRS network and calculating accurate reputation scores.
+This repository contains a small Python project for simulating a VRS network and calculating accurate reputation scores.
 Note that it is not a full implementation of a peer-to-peer network.

 ## Vouching <a name="vouching"></a>